 Chemistry HL's Sample Internal Assessment

-How does the mass of caffeine (in g) extracted from Tetley Black Tea leaves in its aqueous extract depends on the temperature of the water in which the tea leaves are brewed, determined using solvent extraction?
+How does the mass of caffeine (in g) extracted from Tetley Black Tea leaves in its aqueous extract depend on the temperature of the water in which the tea leaves are brewed, determined using solvent extraction?

 6/7